How to Apply for a Credit Card

 Knowing your credit score can help you figure out which cards you should apply for.
 And even if your credit score is a work in progress, there are still cards for less-than-perfect credit.

-Pre-qualification can help you find a card to apply for.
-But it’s not a guarantee that you’ll be approved.
-Once you apply, the credit card issuer will likely do a more comprehensive credit check before deciding whether to approve or decline the application.
+Pre-qualification and pre-approval can help you find a card to apply for.
+But keep in mind that they’re not a guarantee that you’ll be approved.
+Once you apply, the credit card issuer will do a more comprehensive credit check before deciding whether to approve or decline the application.

 3. Prepare for Either Outcome